fpvandoorn/Dagstuhl-tables/README.md

   <!-- * Let `d(c1,c2) = sum_{l ∈ c2} s(l) - max(l - |c1|, 0)`.
 Then `s(c1,c2) ≤ d(c1,c2) ≤ s(c2)`.
   * Conjecture: `s(c1, c2) ≤ d(opt,opt)` whenever `s(c2) ≤ s(c1)` and `c1` and `c2` are non-dominated. (this is true, but I haven't figured out the precise argument yet) -->
   * This means that after `T+1` days at most `s(opt) + T * s` connections can be made, which gives a lower bound for the number of days.
-  * The Mathematica function doing this is given in `lowerbound.txt`.
-It is not optimal, and is not necessarily increasing in `n`.
-In some cases we can probably increase the lower bound by 1 using a similar but more precise argument.
-  * The Python program that is part of `dagstuhl.py` is better.
+  * The Python program that is part of `dagstuhl.py` tries to compute a better lower bound (an older, worse Mathematica function computing this is given in `lowerbound.txt`.)
 * `h`: If there is no perfect `(n,k)`-solution but `k | n` and `k - 1 | n - 1`, then `T(n-1, k) > (n - 1) / (k - 1)`.
   * To see this, first notice that `T(n-1, k) ≥ (n - 1) / (k - 1)` is given by the lower bound `a`.
   * The only way equality can hold is if all but 1 table has size `k` every meal, and seating every participant exactly once with every other participant.